charlyne/learngit/readme.txt

 Git is free software
 I changed this file
 create a new branch is quick
-change this file on branch feature1
+change this file on branch master change this file on branch dev